oercompbiomed/CBM101/C_Basic-Concepts-in-Statistics/README.md

 These notebooks requires an R kernel to run the R scripts.
 We recommend to install the latest R version (https://www.r-project.org/), open an R console and then follow the instructions in https://irkernel.github.io/installation.

-If you are on **Windows**, at the local CBM101 root directory, and have installed R version 3.5.1, type:
+If you are on **Windows**, at the local CBM101 root directory, and have installed R version 3.5.1 (say), type:

 CBM101>`conda deactivate` <br>
 CBM101>`"C:\Program Files\R\R-3.5.1\bin\R.exe"` <br>